 Without knowing some specifics about the native soil in your garden or on your land, it's going to be difficult to understand what it's lacking and what it needs.

-Do yourself a great favor and perform some preliminary soil tests before you even start your garden.
+Do yourself a great favor and perform a preliminary soil test before you even start your garden.
 Not only will this be prescriptive for amendment needs but it will give you a benchmark against which you'll be able to measure just how far you've come.

 A good soil test can tell you the pH level, nutrient content, and organic matter percentage of your soil.
 This info is extremely helpful in guiding your decisions about what amendments and treatments your soil will need.